YuLiumt/Einstein-Toolkit/docs/NR/Numerical Methods.md

 1. a refined child block must be one-half as large as its parent block in each spatial dimension.
 2. a block’s children must be nested; i.e., the child blocks must fit within their parent block and cannot overlap one another, and the complete set of children of a block must fill its volume.
 Thus, in d dimensions a given block has either zero or $2^d$ children.
 3. blocks which share a common border may not differ from each other by more than one level of refinement.

+## Pseudo-spectral methods

+In spectral methods the evolved fields are expressed in terms of a finite sum of basis functions.
+An example of this would be to describe a field on a sphere in terms of an expansion in spherical harmonics.
+These methods have the advantage that if the fields are smooth then **the error in truncating the expansion converges to zero exponentially with the number of basis functions used in the expansion.**